 - Wear close toed shoes just in case – you are working with a powerful rotating blade!
 While there are safety features on the tillers, better safe than sorry!

 - I always make sure to wear sunglasses to keep any created dust out of my eyes.
-I’m sure the correct answer here is to wear safety goggles, but let’s keep this real and honest!
+I’m sure the “right” answer here is to tell you to wear safety glasses… but it’s sunglasses for me!

 - If you are using an electric tiller, make sure to keep the cord out of the tiller’s path.